FeatureBaseDB/featurebase-docs/docs/cloud/cloud-org/cloud-org-manage.md

 - [Learn how to update technical contact address](/docs/cloud/cloud-org/cloud-org-update-tech-contact)

-## How do I upgrade my organization to paid?
+## How do I upgrade my organization to a paid account?

 - [Learn how to upgrade your organization to paid](/docs/cloud/cloud-org/cloud-org-upgrade-to-paid)